0xWeb3boy/AuditPortfolio/README.md

 # AuditPortfolio

+## 2023 Onward An overall 9 High, 17 Medium and 6 Low findings have been uncovered by me across all the platforms.

 Hello, I am 0xWeb3Boy, a cybersecurity researcher specializing in blockchain security.
 I have been actively auditing EVM based smart contracts since 2023.
 Below is my YouTube where I make videos of how I do audits 👇